 - Make their head feathers stand up

 When parrots become sexually mature, they develop the instinct to find a mate.
-Desexing parrots is expensive and comes with many risks, so you’ll likely experience the various stages of sexual development, including hormone-induced behavioral challenges.
+Desexing parrots has risks, so you’ll likely experience the various stages of sexual development, including hormone-induced behavioral challenges.

-Parrots do eventually come out of the breeding cycle, but until that happens, you’ll want to deter the behavior by:
+Parrots will come out of the breeding cycle, but until that happens, you’ll want to deter the behavior by:

 - Putting it to bed early